SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Memory_Nodes/VectorMemorySearch.md

 will return the error message `"Cannot perform VectorMemorySearch without a discussionId."` and will not perform a search.

+> Example: "[DiscussionId]my_chat_2123[/DiscussionId] How are you?"
+> That discussionid can be anywhere in the conversation.
+Wilmer will find it and strip it out,
+> then utilitize it.
+In this case, your discussionid is my_chat_2123.

 -----

 ### Internal Execution Flow